Project

 Quick Start

-# Analyze default app/ directory
+# Scan the default app/ directory

 eager_eye

-# Analyze specific paths
+# Or scan specific paths

 eager_eye app/controllers app/serializers

-# Generate config file
+# Generate a config file (optional)

 rails g eager_eye:install